akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

 }
 ```

 The `info` object comes from the Stacked Dirs package which supports combining several directories into one virtual filesystem.
-See [](/news/2021/06/stacked-dirs.html).
-Where `info.vpath` is the virtual pathname within the `documents` directory hierarchy, `info.fspath` is the absolute pathname in the filesystem.
+For more details, see [](/news/2021/06/stacked-dirs.html).
+This object contains several fields describing the file, but this code uses only two.
+The `info.vpath` field is the virtual pathname within the `documents` directory hierarchy.
+The `info.fspath` field is the absolute pathname in the filesystem.

 The `findRendererPath` method locates the correct Renderer based on the pathname.
 Each Renderer instance uses one or more regular expressions for matching pathnames.
 For example, a pathname ending in `.html.ejs` says the file is to be processed as an EJS template, that it produces HTML output, and that the output file name has the `.html` extension.
 Likewise, `.html.njk` says the file is a Nunjucks template, producing HTML output, and the file name is to have the `.html` extension.

 If no renderer is found, then the file should be copied into the output directory.
-The root of the output directory is in `renderedOutput`, so therefore the full pathname is computed with `path.join` using `info.vpath`.
+The root of the output directory is in `renderedOutput`, therefore the full pathname is computed with `path.join` using `info.vpath`.

 Next the code creates a RenderingContext object.
 This object is used by several methods in the Renderer class for holding the data related to one rendering transaction.